Certificate of Free Sale

 The Florida Chamber does not offer Certificates of Free sale for raw agricultural commodities, dairy products, poultry or meat products, a dietary supplements, human or animal drugs or biologics.
 Please contact the FDA for more information. (see below)

-How Do I Apply for a Certificate of Free Sale?
+3-Step Process for Applying for a Certificate of Free Sale

 - Regular Processing (Up to Two Weeks)